KDE/kgeotag/README.md

 ## What is "geotagging"?

 JPEG images contain metadata (e. g. the creation date, camera information etc.).
-Those are stored in the so-called [Exif header](https://en.wikipedia.org/wiki/Exif).
+Those are either stored in the so-called [Exif header](https://en.wikipedia.org/wiki/Exif), in an [XMP sidecar file](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) or in both.
 This data can also represent geographic coordinates so that it's replicable where the images were taken.

 Most cameras don't have GPS receivers, so, most can't save coordinates when taking images.
 A common approach is to e. g. carry a small GPS logging device along, which records a track all the time.
 Later on, the images' dates can be compared to the GPS log's points' dates to figure out where an image was taken.